Norman Robert Campbell: Works

+Campbell was an early supporter of Albert Einstein's theory of relativity, and was characterized as "the only British physicist to adopt a broadly Einsteinian reading of relativity before 1911".

 Campbell's 1921 book, What Is Science?, was written with the professed aim of encouraging the study of science in the classes of the Workers' Educational Association.
 This book is a short introduction to the philosophy of science aimed at a lay audience.
 Other than attempting to answer the question raised in the title of the book, it tries to answer some of the central questions of the philosophy of science, such as "what is a law of nature?" and "what is measurement".

 Other publications by Campbell include Modern Electrical Theory (1907 with supplementary chapters 1921-23), The Principles of Electricity (1912) and An Account of the Principles of Measurement and Calculation (1928).
 His most important work on the philosophy of science was his Physics: The Elements, published in 1919 (reissued by Dover as Foundations of Science: The Philosophy of Theory and Experiment in 1957).
 This work consists of the first two parts of a planned five-part work that was never completed.
 In this book Campbell developed his thesis that a critical analysis of science might not require any philosophy at all, but that an investigation of the meaning of reality and truth in science as opposed to metaphysics might be fruitful.
 Campbell believed that what might be considered "truth" in the realm of science might not be applicable at all in other fields.